 At the end of 2015, the specialists made the last section of closing the lake with concrete blocks and rock soil.
 In spite of this, the radioactive lake itself has not gone anywhere.
 Its composition is truly deadly and caused terrible mutations.
 There were carps in Karachay without eyes and tails, and their scales grew not to the tail, as expected, but to the head.

 However, the worst thing it’s not mutant fish.
-Scientists say that there is a danger that the radioactive waters migrate and can approach the water intakes of Chelyabinsk and other South Urals cities with a huge population.
+Scientists say that there is a danger that the radioactive waters migrate.
+Therefore, they can approach the water intakes of Chelyabinsk and other South Urals cities with a huge population.

 Technology xperts argue that, despite the conservation, specialists have to continue monitoring Karachay.
 There is a system of wells, from where they want regularly testing water.

 It would seem that the main problem with water pollution on our green planet comes from the oil industry.
 Nevertheless, everyone can change the situation.
 If people start recycling more actively garbage, use less plastic, waste less water, then the situation will noticeably improve in the whole world.
-Even small acts have great influence and can make big changes for better for us all and for our dear planet.
+Even small acts have great influence.
+They can also make big changes for better for us all and for our dear planet.